-In this post, we will see how to disable, restrict or prevent access to Registry Editor or Registry Editing Tools using Group Policy Editor or by tweaking the Windows Registry in Windows 11/10/8/7.
-We will also show you what you can do if you cannot access the Registry in Windows.
+In this post, we will see how to disable, restrict or prevent access to Registry Editor or Registry Editing Tools using Group Policy Editor or by tweaking the Windows Registry in Windows 11/10.
+We will also show you what to do if you cannot access the Registry on Windows.
 If you receive Registry editing was disabled by your Administrator message, then this post will also help you enable access to REGEDIT.

 On a shared computer, you may want to allow registry access to some users.
-One can always use the Group Policy Editor, which is available only in select versions of Windows 11.
-Windows 10, Windows 8, Windows 7 or Windows Vista – or one can tweak the Registry settings to do it.
+One can always use the Group Policy Editor, which is available only in select versions of Windows 11 and Windows 10 – or one can tweak the Registry settings to do it.

 Prevent access to Registry Editing Tools using GPEDIT